Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	8. Mechanism proposal:  These offer solar farms.
 This is an obvious benefit of a dyson swarm.
 Massive increases in solar capture would make electricity more abundant throughout the system.
 	9. Hazard analysis:  These structures are far from protection in many senses.
 The governability of the system would drop, infringing on its protection rating.
 Some hazards would proliferate.
 	10. Categorization:  Since I imagine that these can be tugged out of the way of disasters, I consider this a failsafe technology.
 However, since I think it would put the system on the map for people who travel in gigantic space yachts, it's also a galactic politics technology.
 Finally, it's a diversifying technology, because it helps countless people with very different natures to live in the same territory.
+	11. Siphon analysis:  I think this is a super-quality siphon, suggestive of good independence governance and/or good scavenge from bad independence governance.
-	11. Bureaucratic waste analysis:  This is and isn't literal.
+	12. Bureaucratic waste analysis:  This is and isn't literal.
 I don't think it would be a massively bureaucratic innovation, but...
 It's a fair metaphor for something very peaceful, because it would cause a huge peaceful diversion of resources from ordinary governance.
-I think it's a high-quality siphon at least, suggestive of good independence governance and/or good scavenge from bad independence governance.
-	12. Liberation rating:  5/5
+	13. Liberation rating:  5/5
-	13. Protection rating:  3/5
+	14. Protection rating:  3/5
-	14. Siphon quality:  6/5  (Yes, it's better than 5/5)
+	15. Siphon quality:  6/5  (Yes, it's better than 5/5)
-	15. Technological smoothness:  2/5
+	16. Technological smoothness:  2/5
-	16. Technological extremophilia:  5/5
+	17. Technological extremophilia:  5/5
-	17. Stress/boredom rating:  3/5 (Eustress)
+	18. Stress/boredom rating:  3/5 (Eustress)
-	18. Me-points:  3/3  (Necessary, but not sufficient)
+	19. Me-points:  3/3  (Necessary, but not sufficient)
-	19. Special categories:  Failsafe, Galactic Politics, Diversifying
+	20. Special categories:  Failsafe, Galactic Politics, Diversifying
-	20. Conversion potential:  Limited Omniconverter
+	21. Conversion potential:  Limited Omniconverter
 73. Open Immigration
 	1. Challenge cured:  Closed Culture
 		1. Challenge cure interpretation:  This is pretty straightforward.